BlitterStudio/amiberry/docs/README.md

       sudo apt install libraspberrypi-dev

-Or if you're using an Arch-based distro (e.g. Manjaro), you can use these instead:
+Or if you're using an Arch-based distro (e.g. Manjaro), the relevant package names are these (these include the `dev` versions by default):

       sudo pacman -S base-devel sdl2 sdl2_ttf sdl2_image flac mpg123 libmpeg2

 ## Getting Amiberry

 The latest stable releases come with binaries, that you can download from the [Releases](https://github.com/midwan/amiberry/releases) area.
-Several popular distros (like RetroPie, DietPi, Amibian, and others) already include Amiberry either pre-installed, or through their package management systems.
+Several popular distros (like RetroPie, DietPi, Amibian, Pimiga and others) already include Amiberry either pre-installed, or through their package management systems.
-Please follow the methods provided in those distros for a smoother experience.
+Please follow the methods provided in those distros for a smoother experience, and refer to their owners for support during this process.

-Alternatively, you can compile the latest from source yourself.
-Clone this repo, like so:
+Alternatively, you can compile the latest version of Amiberry from source yourself.
+To do that, follow these steps:

+### Clone this repo:

       cd ~
       git clone https://github.com/midwan/amiberry
       cd amiberry

-## Choosing a target
+### Choosing a target

 Amiberry's Makefile includes several targets, to cover various platforms.
 For the Raspberry Pi platform specifically, we offer a special Dispmanx version for maximum performance:

-- SDL2 with DispmanX back-end for graphics (RPI platforms only)
+- SDL2 with DispmanX back-end for graphics - RPI platforms only.
-- SDL2 with whatever back-end it was configured with (e.g. KMS, OpenGL, X11, etc.)
+- SDL2 with whatever back-end it was configured with (e.g. KMS, OpenGL, X11, etc.) - all platforms

-## Compiling a target
+### Compiling a target

 You must specify the Platform you want to build as a parameter to the `make` command.
 The process will abort if you use an incorrect platform or no platform at all.

 Please consult the [relevant Wiki page](https://github.com/midwan/amiberry/wiki/Available-Platforms) for the full list of available platforms.
-You can also check the Makefile for a full list of supported platforms!
+You can also check the Makefile for a full list of supported platforms.

 For more documentation subjects, please check the [Wiki page](https://github.com/midwan/amiberry/wiki)